cs10/sp23/syllabus.md

 * **Course Website**: The day-to-day happenings of the course (and links to all the platforms below) can be found at cs10.org
 * **Ed**: This will be our main Q&A platform, where you can ask (and answer) questions, see announcements, and read weekly-blasts, which are required reading.
-* **Gradescope**: This is where you will submit Reading Quizzes, Project 4, and the Final Project.
+* **Gradescope**: This is where you will submit Reading Quizzes, Projects 1-4, and the Final Project.
 * **Youtube**: Lectures will also be live streamed on Youtube, and lecture recordings will be uploaded to a Youtube playlist.
 * **OhYay**:  Hybrid lab sections and office hours will be held via Ohyay.
 Ohyay is a new tool which lets us build some interactive spaces.
-* **PrarieLearn**: The three exams: Quest, Midterm, and Final will be administered via PrarieLearn.
-You will also submit Projects 1-3 and Project 5 here.
+* **PrarieLearn**: The three exams: Quest, Midterm, and Post-term will be administered via PrarieLearn.
+You will also submit Project 5 here.

 ## Primary Course Components